nodecypher/trmnl-daily-strip/README.md

 # TRMNL Daily Strip

-A TRMNL recipe that displays daily comic strips from various public repositories on your e-ink display.
+A TRMNL recipe that displays daily comic strips from around the web on your e-ink display.

 ## Supported Comics
 - Agnes